hishtadlut/minimal-social-network/docs/Deployment.md

 9. Set up Continuous Deployment (optional):
    - Configure your CI/CD pipeline to automatically deploy changes to your production environment after successful tests

+10. Implement rate limiting and request throttling:
+    - Use a tool like Redis to track and limit API requests
+    - Configure rate limits in your reverse proxy or API gateway

+11. Set up health checks and auto-healing:
+    - Implement health check endpoints for your services
+    - Configure Docker to restart unhealthy containers automatically

+12. Implement a centralized configuration management system:
+    - Use a tool like HashiCorp Vault or AWS Secrets Manager to securely store and manage secrets

 ## Security Considerations

 1. Keep all software updated, including Docker, Docker Compose, and base images